HL7/hl7.github.io/_docs/core-getting-started.md

 toc: true
 ---

-The [core][Link-GithubCoreProject] uses a variety of tools and plugins during its build process.
+The [core][Link-GithubProject] uses a variety of tools and plugins during its build process.
 This sometimes requires users to make changes to their IDE so that they can compile.

 ## Prerequisites